Nasal Issues & Nosebleed

 This is some text inside of a div block.

-• Rehabilitation and therapy - Stroke recovery often needs physiotherapy, speech therapy, or occupational therapy, adding to ongoing care costs.
+• Rehabilitation - Long-term physiotherapy, speech therapy, and occupational therapy may add to ongoing care costs.

-Cost Breakdown of Brain Stroke Treatment in India
+Cost Breakdown for Brain Stroke Treatment in India

 Approximate Cost in USD